aleph2c/miros-rabbitmq/docs/source/installing_infrastructure.rst

 .. note::

-  I tried to install RabbitMQ using my ansible scripts in windows using the WLS (Windows Linux Subsystem).
-This didn't work,  but the miros-rabbitmq code will run from the WLS once you install RabbitMQ on windows using the windows procedure.
+  I tried to install RabbitMQ using my ansible scripts in windows using the WSL (Windows Subsystem for Linux).
+This didn't work,  but the miros-rabbitmq code will run from the WSL once you install RabbitMQ on windows using the windows procedure.

 .. _installing_infrastructure-setting-up-ssh-so-you-don't-need-a-password: